MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-to-microsoft-base-app-v23.md

 Sync-NAVApp -ServerInstance <server instance name> -Tenant <tenant ID> -Name "<extension name>" -Version <extension version>
 ```

-> [!IMPORTANT]
-> Synchronize extensions in the order of dependencies.
-The migration extension must be synchronized last.
-This step will change table ownership to the system and base application.

 Synchronize the extensions in the following order:

 1. Microsoft System Application
 1. Microsoft Base Application
 1. Microsoft Application
 1. Customization extensions that must take ownership of fields/tables from the table migration extension.
-These extensions contain table extension objects that extend base application tables.
+These extensions contain table objects or table extension objects that will take ownership of tables or fields included in the first version of table migration extension.
 1. Second version of the table migration extension (empty version)
 1. Microsoft and third-party extensions